jlortiz0/ImageSort/README.md

 In the Sort folder, there is a folder bar at the top of the UI listing every folder except for Sort and Trash.
 Pressing Q will scroll this bar forward.
 Pressing a number key will move the image to the corresponding folder on the top bar.

-In the DeDuplicator, you view images in sets of two.
+In the deduplicator, you view images in sets of two.
 Press the Q key to switch between the two images.
 Pressing Z, X, C, V, or H will perform the operation only on the currently active image.

 ## Controls